microsoft/hlsl-specs/docs/Process.md

 The primary purpose of this repository is to provide visibility into the feature development process for HLSL and solicit feedback from the wider community.
-Despite the openness of this process there are three significant caveats that should be noted:
+Despite the openness of this process there are two significant caveats that should be noted:

 1. Final decisions about what features are included or excluded from HLSL are made by the MSFT HLSL Team.
 Our goals are to make HLSL the best programming language across all supported runtime targets, not just DirectX or Vulkan.
-2. Some HLSL features may not go through this process, and may be kept secret during development.
-We will try to restrict this only to features that require NDAs with hardware vendors, but that may not always be the reason.
+2. Some HLSL features may instead go through a

+   [Fast-track](#fast-track-for-extensions) process.
+This process is reserved for platform and vendor extensions and is not suitable to all features.

 Feature proposals from outside the HLSL team will be interpreted as requests, and may be considered or rejected based on team and release priorities.
 You